KatrinaHoffert/EatSafe/README.md

 The above command is for Linux systems.
 For Windows, use `./activator.bat` for the file (for Cygwin on Windows, use the Linux file -- the Linux file has been slightly modified for better Cygwin support).

-If you exclude the `~run`, you'll enter the activator console, in which you can execute commands such as `~run` in the context of the program (the above command is simply more direct).
-The `run` command runs the server.
-The `~run` command does the same, but also automatically recompiles files when you change them.
-This is the ideal way to run the server for development.

 Note that the first run will be considerably slower than subsequent runs because Activator (actually SBT under the hood) must find and download all dependencies.